dxps/rust_playground/leptos-xp/README.md

 ## Leptos Experience

-This project is to evaluate the developer experience while using Leptos.
+This project is to evaluate the developer experience using Leptos.

 <br/>